 AIARE courses are offered by a network of authorized course providers.
 These providers are certified to deliver AIARE courses and ensure that students receive consistent and high-quality instruction.
 These providers may include educational institutions, guide services, and outdoor organizations.

 However, there are a wide variety of providers with a wide variety of instructors.
-It’s important to seek out providers who use certified ski guides if you want the most value out of your programs.
+It’s important to consider providers who use certified ski guides if you want the most value out of your programs.

 Students can choose from a variety of AIARE course providers across the USA, allowing them to select courses that fit their location and schedule.